effertz/arBlee_tutorial_testrun/README.md

 ## Project Setup - Create your first Unity project

-In this tutorial, we will create a mobile application, but if you are new to Unity, you might consider creating a **simple desktop project**.
-This will help you to get familiar with Unity Editor navigation and functionality.
+In this tutorial, we will create a mobile application, but if you are new to Unity, you might consider creating a **simple desktop project** first, just to get familiar with the Unity Editor and learn some basics, like for example Unity Editor navigation.
 [Get started with Unity - Creator Kit: Beginner Code](https://learn.unity.com/tutorial/get-started-with-creator-kit-beginner-code) and [Create with code](https://learn.unity.com/course/create-with-code) are 2 tutorials, which cover creating basic desktop applications.

 To setup a mobile project follow the steps from [this page](Docs/ProjectSetup.md).